Guardian (web series): Release

 The series premiered on June 13, 2018 on the streaming platform Youku, and concluded on July 25, 2018.
 Members of Youku's paid VIP service were given access to three episodes on Wednesdays and three episodes on Thursdays, while non-members were given access to one episode per day from Monday to Saturday.
 The series was released in South Korea by Chunghwa TV, and in the United States by Viki.

-Removal and re-release
+Censorship and re-release

 On August 2, 2018, Guardian was pulled from Youku for "content adjustments" amid a crackdown by the National Radio and Television Administration on "harmful and vulgar" internet content.
 The series was re-uploaded to Youku on November 10, 2018 with some scenes re-edited or deleted, receiving over 52 million views in the first seven days of its re-release.

-Currently it is been removed again and is no longer available in the US.
+Currently it has been removed again and is no longer available in the US.

 Soundtrack

 Critical response

 Guardian has received positive reviews, with People's Daily Online praising the series' "progressive" storyline and "touching" drama, and China Entertainment News praising the story's realism and lack of sensationalism.
 Conversely, a review for Yangcheng Evening News criticized the series as "unsophisticated."

 The term "Guardian girls" (镇魂女孩) was coined to describe female fans of the series.
 Prior to the series' removal from Youku, fans would discuss the series' homoerotic content on social media under the hashtag "socialist brotherhood" in order to avoid notice from state censors.